This One Mobility Exercise Loosens Tight Hips and Relieves Pelvic Floor Tension

 Activity Mobility Workout

-2. Keeping your spine straight, exhale as you sit your hips back as far as you can before you notice your back begin to round.
+2. Keeping your spine straight, inhale as you sit your hips back as far as you can before you notice your back begin to round.
 You should feel the stretch in the inner thigh of your straight leg.

 Tip